-Consider mobile-friendly enterprise apps because, according to Forbes “enterprise apps increase worker and overall corporate productivity,” when they provide employees with what they need to thrive.
+Consider a mobile workforce management app because, according to Forbes “enterprise apps increase worker and overall corporate productivity,” when they provide employees with what they need to thrive.

-SmartLinx Go was created to engage employees and help them access the tools and information they desire most.
-In addition to enabling employees to conduct requested work-related tasks on their mobile device, the mobile app helps streamline scheduling, attendance, and HR functions.
-Each function was vetted by a diverse array of skilled nursing employees, who told us what an app should do and how it should do it.
+The SmartLinx Go mobile workforce management app was created to engage employees and help them access the tools and information they desire most.
+In addition to enabling employees to conduct requested work-related tasks on their phone or tablet, the mobile workforce management app helps streamline scheduling, attendance, and HR functions.
+Each function was vetted by a diverse array of skilled nursing employees, who told us what a mobile workforce management app should do and how it should do it.
 Read on to learn what engages employees and drives business outcomes.

 Engaging healthcare employees and reducing turnover is more important and challenging in long-term care and senior care than ever.
 Employee turnover continues to rise with the senior care industry reporting a 33% annual turnover rate.
 Meanwhile many skilled nursing facilities experience turnover rates that exceed 50% with the highest rates among the nursing staff.

-Disengaged employees are not only poised to leave their role in search of better opportunities, they also spread discontentment that increases overall employee turnover rates.
+Disengaged employees are not only poised to leave their role in search of better opportunities, butthey also spread discontentment that increases overall employee turnover rates.
 This discontentment can even contaminate your recruiting efforts.